 Our hope lies in the promises of God made through His prophets in the scriptures (Titus 2:13; Psalm 39:7; Romans 15:13).
-In the first reading of today’s Sunday homily, the prophet Isaiah prophesied about the future glory of Jerusalem through the manifestation of God’s presence.
-The glory that will envelop Jerusalem as well as all the nations will transform the gloom of sadness and despair that befell them during their exile, giving way to heavenly brightness, for God will dwell within it once more.
+In the first reading, the prophet Isaiah prophesied about the future glory of Jerusalem through the manifestation of God’s presence.
+The glory that will envelop Jerusalem as well as all the nations will transform the gloom of sadness and despair that befell them during their exile.
+Thus, giving way to heavenly brightness, for God will dwell within it once more.

 Gloriously, the prophecy of Isaiah has been fulfilled in today’s Feast of Epiphany.
 God used the Magi’s superstition to teach them the truth, and in response to the Spirit of God, their lives were transformed.
-In fact, this revelation to the gentiles implies that God can use any means to reveal Himself to whomever He chooses.
-For that reason, no one should monopolize God like the early Jews or think that he or she alone has the exclusive knowledge of God and that no other person does.
+In fact, this revelation to the Gentiles implies that God can use any means to reveal Himself to whomever He chooses.
+For that reason, no one should monopolize God like the early Jews.
+Or think that he alone has exclusive knowledge of God and that no other person does.

 CAN HUMAN KNOWLEDGE ALONE BE SUFFICIENT FOR DIVINE REVELATION?

-Although King Herod initially did not know the birthplace of the Newborn King (Messiah), namely, Bethlehem, even when he did through the scriptures, he refused to admit the truth.
-He cunningly asked the Magi to go and find out so that he would personally go and pay him homage; this was to cover up his secret schemes before the Magi.
-But the Magi tricked him and never returned back to give him feedback.
+Although King Herod initially did not know the birthplace of the Newborn King (Messiah), namely, Bethlehem.
+Even when he read the scriptures after the Epiphany of the Lord, he refused to admit the truth.
+He cunningly asked the Magi to go and find out so that he would personally go and pay him homage.
+This was to cover up his secret scheming before the Magi.
+But the Magi tricked him and never returned to give him feedback.
 Consequently, he became jealous and filled with hatred afterward, which later culminated in his Massacre of the Holy Innocents (Matthew 2:16–18).

 THE GLORY OF GOD WILL SHINE UPON YOU

-Finally, every human person is richly blessed and endowed with multifaceted talents.
-So, by discovering, focusing on, as well as developing our own talents always, let us arise and shine for the common good.
+Finally, every human being is richly blessed and endowed with multifaceted talents.
+So, by discovering, focusing on, and always developing our own talents, let us arise and shine for the common good.
 Furthermore, we should not stifle the talents of others but promote them.
-Neither should we stand as Herod to those whom we think are more talented or better than us in one way or the other.
-However, like the three wise men (Magi), let us always adore and worship the Almighty God with our talents, gifts, resources, and most importantly, with our lives.
+We should not stand as Herod to those whom we think are more talented or better than us in one way or another.
+Like the three wise men (Magi), let us always adore and worship the Almighty God with our talents, gifts, resources, and, most importantly, with our lives.
 When we do this, then, God’s glory will always envelop us forever!
-Also read the homily of the Epiphany of the Lord.

-May the Glory of God guide you and dispel the darkness in your hearts, and protect you and your family from the schemes of the evil ones, and may the glorious splendor of God Almighty help you to shine like bright star and fulfil your destiny triumphantly, through Jesus Christ our Lord, Amen.
+I pray that the glory of God guide you, dispel the darkness in your hearts, and protect you and your family from the schemes of the evil ones.
+May His glorious splendor help you to shine like a bright star and fulfill your destiny triumphantly through Jesus Christ, our Lord, Amen.